kubos/kubos/docs/installation-docs/installing-linux-bbb.rst

 All of these files can be obtained from `our Kubos Linux Releases page on GitHub <https://github.com/kubos/kubos-linux-build/releases>`__

-Download the latest `KubOS_Linux.zip` file and then unzip the files for the Beaglebone Black.
-They're located in the `KubOS_Linux/{version}/Beaglebone-Black` folder.
+Download the latest `Kubos_Linux.zip` file and then unzip the files for the Beaglebone Black.
+They're located in the `Kubos_Linux/{version}/Beaglebone-Black` folder.

 .. note::

     The Beaglebone Black can also be used as a development board for the Pumpkin MBM2.
-    If you would like to use it for this purpose, please follow the :doc:`installing-linux-mbm2` instead.
+    If you would like to use it for this purpose, please follow the :doc:`installing-linux-mbm2` instructions instead.

 Pre-Requisites
 --------------